In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Freeman Signs worked on the new sign for the bar.

-Inside the bar has been modernised with a number of new TV screens.
+The bar has been modernised with a number of new TV screens.

-There is a blue base colour with military inspired décor on the walls including a photo of Jodi and her father.
+There is a blue base colour with military inspired décor on the walls, including a photo of Jodi and her father.

 There is Berg system in place, three new wells and stations and a Future POS system.

-Centennial Bar Tap Service worked on the beer taps and Fine Line Graphics did the inside graphics and signs.
+Centennial Bar Tap Service worked on the beer taps and Fine Line Graphics did the graphics and signs.

 Harmony Painting worked on the space, Rockless Tables made the tables and Team Electric did all the electric connections.